 December 4, 1976 - On this regional public affairs program, a discussion of handbook on agricultural areas (aka Agricultural Planning Handbook), in the metropolitan area.
-Dan Olson interviews Alexander Dean and Jim Schoettler from the Metropolitan Planning Commission.
-Dean and Schoettler also answer listener questions.
+Dan Olson interviews Alexander Dean and Jim Schoettler, both from the Metropolitan Planning Commission, about strategizing land use in the Twin Cities metropolitan area, including farming.

 February 8, 1977 - Dr. Hiram Drache, an agricultural historian, author, and professor of history at Concordia College in Moorhead, talks with Bill Siemering and John Ydstie about transitions in farming and his book “Beyond the Furrow: Some Keys to Successful Farming in the Twentieth Century.”

-March 5, 1977 - Marilyn Chou, a policy analyst from the Hudson Institute in New York, speaking at the Farm Forum in Minneapolis.
-Chou talked about her impressions of agriculture on the People's Republic of China.
-She was introduced by Fritz Corrigan of the Peavey Company.
+March 5, 1977 - On this regional public affairs program, Marilyn Chou, a policy analyst from the Hudson Institute in New York, speaks at the Farm Forum in Minneapolis.
+Chou shares her impressions of agriculture within the People's Republic of China.

 March 11, 1977 - A news feature of British economist E. F. Schumacher, author of the book "Small Is Beautiful: Economics as if People Mattered."
 Schumacher talks about need for change in agriculture and energy practices.